Skip to content

 Introduction

-Becoming an exceptional clinical
+Becoming an exceptional communicator

 You will meet patients on your clinical placements from the first few weeks of the course, so we have designed a curriculum that focuses on the effective clinical and communication skills you will need to become an empathetic and confident practitioner right from the start.